IAMVANN/pset-4/README.md

 ![Exercise 6 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/fibonacci.png)

 * Your code must be written in a file named `fibonacci.js`.
+* Format the result with separating commas (if needed).
 * Your prompt and message must be grammatically correct and match mine **exactly**.

 ### Exercise 7